 Children aged between 7 and 16 should not be allowed on tractors or trailers unless you have done a full risk assessment and:

 - it has a safety cab or frame fitted with a proper passenger seat with seat belts

 - they follow strict rules not to touch controls

 - they understand not to distract the driver

-Set clear ground rules.
-Don't give children the habit of 'getting spins' on tractors and other farm machinery.
+Set clear rules.
+Do not give children the habit of 'getting spins' on tractors and other farm machinery.